cs100/template-lab-02-git-flow/README.md

 Save the message and exit the editor, then push once more.
 You will need to force this push by entering `git push -f`, since this commit was already pushed earlier and needs to be updated.

-Go to your PRs on GitHub and you'll notice that every commit made to a branch that has an open PR will be listed.
+Go to your pull requests on GitHub and you'll notice that every commit made to a branch that has an open pull request will be listed.
 You should also notice that your commit message has a hyperlink.
 If you click on the number, it should send you to the specified issue.
-Once the PR is merged and closed, GitHub will take care of closing the issue for you automatically.
+Once the pull request is merged and closed, GitHub will take care of closing the issue for you automatically.
 Nice!

 ### Reviewing a Pull Request / Code Reviews

 When developing on existing projects, team members will usually be working on integrating features, squashing bugs, refactoring, or otherwise working with existing code.
 To help make sure that new changes will not adversely affect the system and are of generally high quality, code reviews are usually held with other members of the team.
-While there are lots of different ways to perform a code review, it is typically done through comments (either generally on the PR or related to specific lines of code changed in that PR).
+While there are lots of different ways to perform a code review, it is typically done through comments (either generally on the pull request or related to specific lines of code changed in that pull request).
 This is because GitHub is primarily focused on remote and decentralized teams.
 Because you are likely to see your team members often, you may find it easier to work through code reviews in person.
-This is fine, but we do request that you write a simple "Reviewed in person" comment before merging a PR (more on merging in a later section).
+This is fine, but we do request that you write a simple "Reviewed in person" comment before merging a pull request (more on merging in a later section).

 You should review this [guide](https://smartbear.com/learn/code-review/best-practices-for-peer-code-review/) for some good practices for code reviews, but here are some general rules to keep in mind: